DaniRuizPerez/CharacterRecognizerLeagueOfLegends/README.md

 ## Team work divission
-I worked with the model
+I took care of the necesary matlab scripting, training the models, testing, feature extraction and approximation ideas.
+The other members of the team took care of taking the screenshots to create the database.

 ## ML techniques comparisson
+For each of the incremental approximations used, we played with this three different models, being SVM the one with better results:
-Artificial Neural Networks (ANN)
+- Artificial Neural Networks (ANN)
-Support Vector Machines (SVM)
+- Support Vector Machines (SVM)
-K-Nearest Neighbours (KNN)
+- K-Nearest Neighbours (KNN)

 ## Image Data Base ad-hoc creation

-Esto es, cada base de datos es una matriz de 3xn elementos, siendo n el número de imágenes.
+We had to create a sufficiently large database of screenshots for the game.
+Then, we ran a script that obtain the features selected of each champion and stored it in a .mat file.

 ## Approximation used